-Matthew's first audio centric role was on the 2005 to 2009 MMORPG; The Chronicles of Spellborn.
-Although still contributing some level and game design work he truly embraced audio as a specialization.
-In 2012 he moved to the UK and joined Media Molecule's Tearaway team.
-In 2013 he joined Sumo to work on the Playstation 4 release of Little Big Planet 3.
+Matthew's first audio-centric role was on the 2005 to 2009 MMORPG; The Chronicles of Spellborn on which he made contributions to level and game design work also.
+In 2012 he moved to the UK to pursue a full time audio career and joined Media Molecule's Tearaway team.
+In 2013 he joined Sumo Digital to work on the Playstation 4 release of Little Big Planet 3.

-Since 2014 he's been part of Jim Croft's audio department at Frontier Developments working as part of Joe Hogan's team on the award nominated Elite: Dangerous.
+Since 2014 he's been part of Jim Croft's audio department at Frontier Developments working in Joe Hogan's team on the award nominated Elite: Dangerous.
+As a project audio lead he has contributed towards and guided the audio work on award nominated Planet Coaster and Jurassic World Evolution.

-In his words: "... sound designers have to step beyond their core creative tasks and think in terms of systems and implementation, while also clearly advocating the role of audio in the greater development process and to the rest of the game team ..."
+In his own words: "... sound designers have to step beyond their core creative tasks and think in terms of systems and implementation, while also clearly advocating the role of audio within the development processes of the rest of the game team.
+It is a role that is all about communication and storytelling ..."

 Aptitude for storytelling, open world audio, atmospheric ambient, high level systems design and creative audio direction.